How to Send a PR Pitch That Resonates During a Major News Cycle

 Get a jump on the competition

-On days when the idea of inbox zero screams sweet relief, just remember: The news may be terrible, but a PR pitch full of good ideas will always be valuable.
+On days when the idea of inbox zero screams sweet relief, just remember: The news may be terrible, but good idea will always be valuable.